Gaza hospital chief Abu Safia ‘detained, tortured’ in Israeli jail

 Abu Safia, who had documented the cruel impact of Israel’s offensive on Kamal Adwan Hospital, was arrested after refusing multiple military threats to leave the hospital during a devastating blockade on the northern Gaza Strip.

-The doctor was also reportedly sighted back in December by two released prisoners at the Sde Teiman base in Israel’s Negev Desert, a controversial facility known for its extreme abuse of detainees.
+The doctor was reportedly sighted back in December by two released prisoners at Sde Teiman, a controversial facility known for its extreme abuse of detainees.

 ‘Thousands disappeared’